GluuFederation/flex/admin-ui/docs/testing.md

 })
 ```

-- Don't grant blanket `true` for both read and write in every test — flip them off in at least one to verify the gated UI actually disappears.
+- Don't grant blanket `true` for both read and write in every test.
+Flip them off in at least one to verify the gated UI actually disappears.
-- Mock `useCedarling`, not the underlying tokens — unmocked, Cedarling sees no tokens, returns `undefined`, and the page hides everything.
+- Mock `useCedarling`, not the underlying tokens.
+Unmocked, Cedarling sees no tokens, returns `undefined`, and the page hides everything.

 ## Writing a saga / reducer test

-Reducers are pure — test directly:
+Reducers are pure.
+Test directly:

 ```ts
 import reducer, { yourAction } from '@/redux/features/yourSlice'